 Mahoney, J.R. & Verghese, J. Using the Race Model Inequality to Quantify Behavioral Multisensory Integration Effects.
 J Vis Exp., 147, e59575, 2019.
 PMID: 31132070

 The picture above depicts one of our participants partaking in a laboratory based visual-somatosensory assessment.

 With his eyes fixated on the center bulls-eye and his hands cradling fixed bilateral stimulators (vibration motors and LEDs), he is asked to respond with a foot-pedal (not pictured) as quickly as possible once he feels, sees, or feels & sees (multisensory condition) any stimulation.

 Headphones provide a constant stream of white-noise to block potential sound emanating from the vibration motors.

 This lab equipment is costly and truly not designed to be mobile.
-Thus, we created CatchU®, an App which presents the exact experimental paradigm on an iPhone.
+Thus, we created CatchUTM, an App which presents the exact experimental paradigm on an iPhone.

-This assessment can be conducted remotely and the results will be transmitted electronically.
+This assessment is conducted remotely and the results are transmitted electronically.